 If the team has more than 7+ people –

 - Split the team into small groups of 3-4 people.

-- Divide the sets of cards into the number of groups you have.
+- Then, divide the sets of cards into the number of groups you have.
 Be sure that you keep the sets together when you divide the cards.

-- For each group, mix up all of cards in each stack (i.e.: mix up the “1s” into a stack, the “2s” into another stack, the “3s” into a third stack).
+- Next, for each group, mix up all of cards in each stack (i.e.: mix up the “1s” into a stack, the “2s” into another stack, the “3s” into a third stack).

-- Compete to see which team can put their sets in the correct order first.
+- Furthermore, compete to see which team can put their sets in the correct order first.
 Consider offering a prize to the team who finishes first.